BloombergGraphics/covid-vaccine-tracker-data/README.md

 ## Dataset Description

 [The Bloomberg Covid-19 Vaccine Tracker](https://www.bloomberg.com/graphics/covid-vaccine-tracker-global-distribution/) covers all U.S. states and territories as well as a growing number of countries internationally, on a daily basis.
 Vaccination data is gathered from government websites, official statements and Bloomberg interviews.
-In the U.S., when local governments and the Centers for Disease Control and Prevention report different totals for the same jurisdiction, Bloomberg uses the higher number (unless there is a data quality concern).
+In the U.S., prior to Feb.
+20, when local governments and the Centers for Disease Control and Prevention reported different totals for the same jurisdiction, Bloomberg used the higher number (unless there was a data quality concern).
+Starting on Feb.
+20, CDC data is used exclusively for the U.S. due to methodological changes that disallow comparison with state-reported data.
 It may take several days for counts to be reported to databases.
 We don’t report data from third-party sources, except in a few rare cases such as state-affiliated media.

 ## Updating